 Yeah back in the '80s, there was a convenience store and bait shop in Duluth called Whitey and Eddies.
 People would go there on Friday and Saturday nights with their instruments.
 There might be 12 or 14 of us and we'd play until way past midnight.
 It was just friends playing music.

-I just write songs that I like.
+Well, I just write songs that I like.
 Fortunately, the members of the band are nice enough to play them, so we just do what we do.
-We've had expansion in our popularity but we're still just kinda floating along.
-It steers us.
+We've had expansions in our popularity but we're still just kinda floating along.
+Basically, it steers us.

 You're back at Eddie Owens' Red Clay Theater this month.
 He's a tireless music supporter.